View Sumitomo Corporation's Sustainability : Disclosure based on IBC Stakeholder Capitalism Metrics

 Monetized impacts of work-related incidents on organization (#, $) By multiplying the number and type of occupational incidents by the direct costs for employees, employers per incident (including actions and/or fines from regulators, property damage, healthcare costs, compensation costs to employees). |

-There were five occupational incidents at Sumitomo Corporation (non-consolidated) in FY2023, but there was no financial impact. |
+There were two occupational incidents at Sumitomo Corporation (non-consolidated) in FY2024, but there was no financial impact. |

 |||||||||||||||||||||||||